ai/evil-blocks/README.md

 Evil Block is a tiny JS framework for web pages.
 It is based on 4 ideas:

-* **Split code to independent blocks.** Divide and rule is a most common idea in frameworks.
+* **Split code to independent blocks.** “Divide and rule” is always good idea.
-* **Blocks communicate by events.** Events is easy and safe method to clean very compilcated dependencies between controls.
+* **Blocks communicate by events.** Events is easy and safe method to clean very complicated dependencies between controls.
 * **Separate JS and CSS.** You use classes only for styles and bind JS by selectors with special attributes.
-So you can update your styles without be afraid of broke your scripts.
+So you can update your styles without fear to break your scripts.
 * **Try not to render on client.** 2 way data-binding looks very cool, but it has [big price].
 Most of web pages (instead of web applications) can render all HTML on server and use client rendering only in few small places.
-And without rendering we can incredibly clean code and architecture.
+Without rendering we can incredibly clean code and architecture.

 See also [Evil Front], a pack of helpers for Ruby on Rails and Evil Blocks.